North Lane, Leeds, LS8 2QJ

-The governing body is a group of 16 people.
+The Governing Body is a board of 16 people.
 It is made up of parents, staff and members of the local community.
-The body supports the leadership of the school.
-Governors are motivated by a commitment to the children, and work to make sure they get the best out of their time at Roundhay St John’s.
-The role is voluntary and not paid.
+As we are a Church Aided school half of the board are appointed by the Church of England Diocese of Leeds.
+The board support and challenge the leadership of the school.
+Governors are motivated by a commitment to the children, and work to make sure that they get the very best out of their time at Roundhay St John's.
+The role is voluntary.

 What do governors do?

 The governing body’s responsibilities are to:

 The full governing body meet five times each school year.
 Meetings are usually in the evening.
 Governors are also members of at least one sub-committee.
 Sub-committees focus on specific areas of the school’s work including Teaching and Learning, Resources, Health, Safety and Premises, and the Headteacher’s performance management.

 Sub-committees meet regularly – often during the school day – and report to the full governing body.

 Minutes are taken of all meetings.
 These can be viewed via the school office.

 Some governors are given special responsibilities.
 This may be for safeguarding children, race equality, or the School Council.
 Most governors are also linked to a specific class or subject area.

 As well as attending meetings each governor aims to visit the school at least once a term.
 During the visit the governor observes everyday school activities.
 This helps them to gain an understanding of school life, the strengths of the school and what is done to maintain them as well as the challenges faced by the school.